PROFESSIONAL FAQs

 What agreements do I need to sign?

-You will need to sign a fixed term short hold tenancy agreement.
-Once signed, the contract is legally binding on all parties and you are liable for rental payments for the full period of the contact.
-I require a copy of your council tax exemption certificate at time of signing.
+You will need to sign an Assured Periodic tenancy agreement.
+Once signed, the contract is legally binding on all parties and you are liable for rental payments as per the contact.
+A copy of your council tax exemption certificate is required at time of signing.
 Please speak to us should you require any further information regarding the agreement.

 Guarantor Forms

-You will be given guarantor forms for your parents to sign which must be completed & returned ASAP.
-The amount guaranteed (normally by a parent) is only for your the portion of the rent NOT the whole house.
+You will be given guarantor forms for your guarantor to sign which must be completed & returned.
+The amount guaranteed is only for your the portion of the rent NOT the whole house.

 Do I need a deposit?